 Arizona’s Monsoon

-Arizona resides within the northern extent of the North American Monsoon.
-The monsoon season typically begins in early June when active thunderstorms build in central and southern Mexico and then move toward the International Border into Arizona.
-The monsoon is a season where the dry, westerly winds that typically persist through fall, winter and spring shift to moist, southerly winds.
-The incoming monsoonal moisture helps build thunderstorm activity across the state.
+Arizona resides within the North American Monsoon geographical arena.
+The monsoon season typically begins in early June when active thunderstorms build in central and southern Mexico.
+In mid- to late June, the thunderstorms move toward the International Border and into Arizona.
+The monsoon is a season where the dry, westerly winds (winds coming from the west) that typically persist through fall, winter and spring shift to moist, southerly winds (winds coming from the south).
+The incoming moisture helps build thunderstorm activity across the state.

 Terminology: The term “monsoon” refers to a seasonal time of year where thunderstorms are more likely to occur.
 A monsoon is NOT a thunderstorm, but the monsoon season can help build thunderstorms.